reza9133/pledgelayer/README.md

 GenLayer Intelligent Contracts are Python classes running on GenVM, not standard EVM/Solidity contracts — that's why the frontend uses `genlayer-js`, not raw `ethers`/`viem`.
 A few things worth knowing before treating this as final:

 1. **`get_campaign` / `get_milestone` field shapes aren't verified against a live chain.** `lib/genlayerClient.ts` runs every response through a generic `toCamelCase()` converter (snake_case → camelCase), but before you trust it in production, run a real `readContract` call against Bradbury and confirm the wire shape actually matches `CampaignView`/`MilestoneView` in `lib/types.ts`.
-2. **The contract has no way to list campaigns.** There's no `get_campaign_count()` exposed as a view — the frontend probes `get_campaign(1)`, `get_campaign(2)`, ... until it hits two consecutive non-existent IDs (`listCampaigns` in `lib/genlayerClient.ts`).
-This works because campaign IDs are sequential, but it doesn't scale.
-Recommended fix: add a `get_campaign_count` view method to the contract.
-3. **There's no way to preview a refund amount.** `campaign_contributions` has no public getter, so the Refund panel can't show the exact payout before the transaction.
-Recommended fix: add a view method like `get_contribution`.
+2. **Refund amounts still aren't previewed in the UI.** The contract now exposes `get_contribution` and `lib/genlayerClient.ts` has a matching `getContribution()` wrapper, but nothing in `app/campaign/page.tsx` calls it yet — the Refund panel still doesn't show the exact payout before the transaction.
+Wire `getContribution()` into the refund UI to finish this.
-4. **`CampaignView` has no `description` field**, so the campaign detail page only shows the title, not the description passed into `create_campaign`.
+3. **`CampaignView` has no `description` field**, so the campaign detail page only shows the title, not the description passed into `create_campaign`.
-5. **`MilestoneView` has no `description` field either**, but `components/MilestoneItem.tsx` renders `milestone.description` anyway — since the contract's `get_milestone` never returns it, that line is always blank in production.
-Either drop it from `MilestoneItem.tsx` or add `description` to the contract's `MilestoneView` dataclass and thread it through.
-6. **`components/CreateCampaignForm.tsx` is unused.** The actual create-campaign UI is inlined directly in `app/create/page.tsx`; `CreateCampaignForm.tsx` is a separate, not-imported implementation of the same form and has drifted from it (e.g. it collects payout as a "percent" of 100 instead of the page's basis-points model).
-Treat it as dead code — remove it or wire it in and delete the duplicate logic from `app/create/page.tsx`.

 None of this blocks using the app as-is (everything degrades gracefully), but decide whether to patch the contract or live with these workarounds before going further.